isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

 It was February 1993.
 I went to the supermarket after work and came home with some ingredients for dinner and found a small package hanging on the doorknob.
 I opened it and found two storied plates of side dishes with a letter.

------I cooked them with vegetables from my country.
+-----I cooked them with vegetables from my hometown.
 I don’t know if it’s good enough for you.
 No need to return the plates.
 From Kuma-chan.

 The next day, I looked up the phone number of the kindergarten where she works and thanked her.
 Three days later, an envelope arrived in my mailbox.